 The Waldorf School of Atlanta is committed to maintaining a student body that is socioeconomically diverse.
-The Financial Aid program is designed to bridge the gap between what a family can afford to pay and the full cost of tuition.
+The Tuition Assistance program is designed to bridge the gap between what a family can afford to pay and the full cost of tuition.
 Families have to demonstrate financial need to qualify for aid.
 In return, we seek families who are committed to making this important investment in their child’s future.

 Tuition assistance is considered separately from the admissions process.
 Grants are made annually and a new application is required each year, as family circumstances and the program’s allotment may change.
 Generally, the maximum amount awarded is forty percent off of tuition.

 First priority is given to students currently enrolled with financial aid.
-This is to provide families in the program assurance that funds will be available for them each year as long as they continue to qualify or until their child(ren) graduate or withdraw.
-The Committee then reviews current students who have newly applied for assistance due to hardship or qualifying change in circumstances.
+This is to provide families in the program assurance that funds will be available for them each year as long as they continue to qualify or until their child graduates or withdraws.
+The Committee then reviews current students who have newly applied for assistance due to unexpected hardship or qualifying change in circumstances.
 Finally, newly accepted students are given consideration for financial aid.

-The Financial Aid Committee maintains strict confidentiality.
+The Tuition Assistance Committee maintains strict confidentiality.
 Financial aid information is held strictly confidential and not shared with any member of the community outside of the Committee and identifying information is only shared with the Committee if pertinent in the instance of an extenuating circumstance.
 We expect all WSA families to maintain confidentiality with regard to their award and award amount.
 Violations of this policy may affect future awards.

 The Waldorf School of Atlanta does not discriminate against candidates for admission on the basis of race, religion, sex, national origin, sexual orientation, genetic information, or disability status, as well as other classifications protected by applicable federal, state, or local laws.

-2018–2019 deadline for financial assistance:
+2020–2021 deadline for financial assistance:

-Current Families - February 12, 2018
+Current Families - February 14, 2020

-Prospective Families - February 23, 2018
+Prospective Families - February 14, 2020

 Late applications may jeopardize a family's chances of receiving aid.